rapid7/chef-etcd/README.md

 The `discovery` attribute enabled different configuration arguments specific to the respecive clustering method. `:static`, `:etcd`, and `:dns` are features of etcd.
 The `:aws` discovery method is implemented by this cookbook.
 It uses the EC2 tags API to find peers for cluster bootstrapping.

+*NOTES on using the `:aws` discovery method:*
+ * The etcd node name will be forced to `node['ec2']['instance_id']` for consistancy.
+This allows nodes to build a cluster list without having to exchange additional data (e.g. via a special AWS tag).
+ * EC2 nodes' `private_dns_name` parameters will be used for peer addresses.
+Default peer ports must be used.
+Peers must all be configured with the same transport protocol.
+ * The `:aws` discovery method requires the `aws` cookbook.
+You must add it to your downstream dependencies and include the `aws::default` recipe before defining resources that use the `:aws` discovery method!
+ * Due to the serial nature of Chef, multiple `etcd_service` resources should not be defined in the same run_list for the same cluster when using the `:aws` discovery method.
+One resource will block the Chef run until the desired quorum of peers is discovered.
+Note that the `:aws` method uses the same underlying configuration as the `:static` method.
+For simple testing scenarios, they should be functionally equivalent.

 ```
 etcd_service 'node_name' do
   node_name 'node0'       # Name attribute. etcd node name